linhbngo/linhbngo.github.io/_csc418-587/00-syllabus.md

   }
 ---

-# CSC 418/587: Modern Web Applications Using Server-Side Technologies
+# Modern Web Applications Using Server-Side Technologies

-{% include courses/instructor_info.md %}
+{% include courses/instructor_info_summer.md %}

 ## Course Information

-- The course runs from December 16, 2024 until January 19, 2025.
+- The course runs from December 15, 2025 until January 18, 2026.
 It is an 100% online asynchronous course.

 ## Required Materials